Nifrios/CameraImagesBackUpByUDP/README.md

+## Project

+Recovery of images captured by a camera that are cut into UDP packet with a fictitious protocol.

 ## Deployment

 Things to do to compile the code (I'm using Qt 5.11 on Ubuntu 18.04 LTS x64 on VirtualBox):